Ketamine Therapy: Can it Fix Depression?

 There are case reports in several of the medical studies we reviewed of patients with severe depression who had full resolution of their symptoms while undergoing ketamine treatment, and we believe that research-backed alternative therapies are worth considering when standard pharmaceutical treatment isn’t working.

-We look forward to longer-term trials on ketamine therapy, as researchers from various trials mentioned how lacking the long-term safety and efficacy data is.
+We look forward to longer-term trials on ketamine therapy, as researchers from various trials noted how lacking the long-term safety and efficacy data is.

 Illuminate Labs is a proud member of